 The Places and Señor Ryan – the shorter, congenial fellow with the infectious laugh – were welcome additions to the community.
 So welcome, in fact, that nobody objected to the two men always carrying guns.
 Or to the elegant young señora displaying such masculine skills with horses (skills no Argentinian lady would ever wish for herself).

 The territorial governor visited Cholila, and Enrique Place kindly entertained His Excellency on the guitar.
 The three norteamericanos made such positive impressions that nobody around Cholila suspected their dark secrets.

-Life was good.
-But it couldn’t last.
+Life can be good.
+But it don’t last long.

 (iv) THINGS CHANGE

 What most people “know” about Butch Cassidy and The Sundance Kid derives from the 1969 film starring Paul Newman, Robert Redford and Katherine Ross.
 It depicts The Wild Bunch disintegrating when they accept that honest outlaws can no longer make a decent living.
 Butch, Sundance and Etta head to Bolivia, not Argentina.
 Etta’s unhappy there, predicts this will all end badly and returns to the States.
 Cassidy and Longabaugh resolve to stop robbing Bolivian banks.
 They’ll “go straight”.

 While working as mining company security guards the Devil whispers in their ears.
 They revert to banditry.
 One day half the Bolivian Army corners them in the godforsaken hamlet of San Vicente.